-- Attendees must turn in their attestations for conference sessions no later than the end of the day that the session was offered or, for large workshops, at the end of the workshop.
-Attestations may not be mailed to the provider. - CE providers using another attestation method must contact ACE to receive approval to pilot test the requested method.
-Approval will not be authorized for an overall attestation of attendance at ALL sessions of a conference. - To issue certificates of credit, CE providers - Must indicate attendance and credit awarded to each participant who completes a course.
+- Attestations must include the attendee's full name and course (or conference session) title and date of course or conference session. - Attendees must turn in their attestations for courses and conference sessions no later than the end of the day that the course or conference session was offered. - o For a multi-day course, attestations must be turned in each day. - To issue certificates of credit, CE providers - Must indicate attendance and credit awarded to each participant who completes a course.
 The certificate must be signed by a recognized authority such as the CE director or another person designated by the organization. - Must issue certificates within 30 days of course completion. - Must issue certificates of credit only after the participant has met course completion requirements. - For an in-person event, the attendee must be present for the entire course or conference session and complete an evaluation.
 Partial credit is not allowed. - For a distance learning course, the participant must complete the entire course (watch the entire DVD, read all material, etc.), complete a posttest, and complete a course evaluation.

 - For a conference or conference session, the attendee must be present at each chosen session in its entirety and complete an evaluation for each session and for the overall conference.
 Partial credit for attendance at only a portion of a session is not allowed. - Must include all required items on each certificate.
-Requirements vary depending on course delivery method and format.

-Must include the ACE approval statement issued at approval, modified only as allowed for conferences (listing the exact amount of credit each participant received) on every certificate issued to social workers.
-(Standard 6.2)
+Requirements vary depending on course delivery method and format. - Must include the ACE approval statement issued at approval, modified only as allowed for conferences (listing the exact amount of credit each participant received) on every certificate issued to social workers.
+(Standard 6.2) - Certificates of course completion with ACE credit cannot be issued to course instructors.
+If an instructor requests verification of their role in a course, the CE provider may provide a letter or other proof that the instructor taught a specific course or courses for the provider.